heitorfr/ios-image-editor/README.md

 #### Features:

 * Crop rectangle does not have to be centered - use cropRect to specify the crop area instead of cropSize
+* One step transform - orientation fix and cropping on the same operation for improved memory footprint and speed

 #### Bug fixes: